Smokey Robinson: 1970–1979: Solo career

+1980–1999

-In 1981, Robinson topped the charts again with another sensual ballad, "Being with You", which was another number one hit in Cash Box and peaked at number two on the Billboard Hot 100.
-It also hit number one in the UK Singles Chart, becoming his most successful single to date.
+In 1981, Robinson topped the charts again with another sensual ballad, "Being with You", which was another No. 1 hit in Cash Box and peaked at No. 2 on the Billboard Hot 100.
+It also hit No. 1 on the UK Singles Chart, becoming his most successful single to date.
 The Gold-plus parent album sparked a partnership with George Tobin and with Tobin, Robinson released his next several Motown albums, Yes It's You Lady, which produced the hit "Tell Me Tomorrow", Touch the Sky and Essar.
 In 1983, Robinson teamed up with fellow Motown label mate Rick James recording the R&B ballad, "Ebony Eyes".

-In 1987, following a period of personal and professional issues, Robinson made a comeback with the album, One Heartbeat and the singles, "Just to See Her" and "One Heartbeat", which were Top 10 hits on Billboards Pop, Soul, and Adult Contemporary charts.
+In 1987, following a period of personal and professional issues, Robinson made a comeback with the album One Heartbeat and the singles "Just to See Her" and "One Heartbeat", which were Top 10 hits on Billboards Pop, Soul, and Adult Contemporary charts.
 They were aided by popular music videos.
 "Just to See Her" won Robinson his first Grammy Award in 1988.
-The album became one of his most successful ever, selling over 900,000 copies in the United States alone.
+The album became one of his most successful ever, selling more than 900,000 copies in the United States alone.
 In the same year, Robinson released One Heartbeat, the UK group ABC released a tribute song, "When Smokey Sings".

 He was inducted as a solo artist to the Rock and Roll Hall of Fame in 1988, later igniting controversy as the committee had inducted only Robinson and not members of his group, the Miracles, which Robinson saw as an affront.
 In 2012, however, the committee rectified the mistake announcing that the group would be inducted on their own merit.
 Though Robinson was not listed as an inductee, he was due to induct his former group at the ceremony in April 2012.
+Robinson performed a rewritten version of the song "You've Really Got a Hold on Me" on Sesame Street in 1989 called “U Really Got a Hold on Me”, alongside a grabby feminine-looking Muppet letter "U", that keeps squeezing and grabbing him.

 After MCA purchased Motown in 1988, Robinson relinquished his position as vice president.
-Following the release of the album, Love Smokey, in 1990, Robinson left Motown for a deal with SBK Records in 1991.
-However, the album, Double Good Everything failed to chart.
-Robinson remained virtually quiet during the nineties (though he would make a notable cameo appearance in The Temptations 1998 miniseries), making a brief comeback in 1999 when he re-signed with Motown and issued the album, Intimate, which included the song "Easy to Love".
+Following the release of the album Love, Smokey in 1990, Robinson left Motown for a deal with SBK Records in 1991.
+However, the album Double Good Everything failed to chart.
+Robinson remained virtually quiet during the nineties (though he would make a notable cameo appearance in The Temptations 1998 miniseries), making a brief comeback in 1999 when he re-signed with Motown and issued the album Intimate, which included the song "Easy to Love".